-These Ben Button 'Riverdale' & 'Sabrina' Crossover Theories Are Particularly Chilling
+These Theories About Ben Button's Crossover Role In 'Riverdale' & 'Sabrina' Are Chilling

 This post contains spoilers for Chilling Adventures of Sabrina.
 The first season of Netflix's Chilling Adventures of Sabrina fleshed itself out separately from its unofficial companion series Riverdale, briefly alluding to the fact that Sabrina's hometown is next to the titular town of the CW series.
 While Jughead and Betty didn't pop up at Baxter High, the Sabrina cameo of the seemingly deceased Ben Button sent fans into a frenzy.
 How did Ben end up at Ms. Wardwell's door?
 These Ben Button Riverdale and Sabrina crossover theories will totally give you goosebumps.